FuzzyBunnys/StrangeAttractors/README.md

 # StrangeAttractors
-A jupyter notebook to explore some reading I've been doing about strange attractors.
+A jupyter lab/notebook(??) to explore some reading I've been doing about strange attractors.